 Select the target database instance and enter its account and password.

 Select the database to be migrated (you can choose to migrate the entire database or only certain tables), create a migration task, and check the task information.

 lower_case_table_namesconfiguration items will be migrated only if the entire database is migrated.

 - If the character set configuration of the migrated tables in the source database is different from that of the target database, the former will be retained.

 Data Migration: export data from the selected database and import it into TencentDB for MySQL.

-Incremental Sync: after exporting and importing data, set TencentDB for MySQL as the slave of the source database to implement incremental master/slave sync.
+Incremental Sync: after exporting and importing data, set TencentDB for MySQL as the replica of the source database to implement incremental source/replica sync.